Friday 18th – Sunday 20th July 2014 at Hartpury College, Gloucestershire

 Since 2002, the RDA National Championships have been held at Hartpury College in Gloucester.
+Riders who compete at the Championships will have first qualified at aRegional Qualifying Competition in one of our 18 Regions.
 The disciplines that the National Championships offer are as follows:

 Riders from all over the Country compete at the Championships and come away with a sense of achievement, great confidence, new friends – not to mention the odd rosette!

 Arts & Crafts

 This is another competition which has been designed for people to enter the National Championships but who find it difficult to travel for whatever reason.
 As in previous years, classes will be open to ALL RDA participants.
 Each Region will hold their own round of judging (the deadline for entries submitted to your Regional Chairman is Wednesday 14th May).
 The winners of each class at Regional level are then sent on for the final round of judging at Hartpury in July.

 Participants can choose to work on an individual project or some groups decide to submit a group project.
 The artwork can take the form of a painting, drawing, collage, montage or even a sculpture.

 For more information about this exciting event, please contact Marisa Bretherton-Mackay on 01926 405973 or firstname.lastname@example.org

 We can’t wait to see how creative your participants can be this year!”

 This class is judged purely on turnout and not as a showing class and is open to all riders.
 There is a Junior and Senior section each day with the groom of the winning pony also receiving a prize for their efforts.